-This year I’ve decided once again to treat myself with some exotic early season races, not in SE Asia as last year, but in the Caribbeans.
+This winter I’ve decided once again to treat myself with some exotic early season races, not in SE Asia as last year, but in the Caribbeans.
 Not on dirt but on tarmac.
 The good excuse being my dad lives in Guadeloupe, and my mum could join us as well.
 So the plan was easy, two 70.3 races in 2 weeks, one in Guadeloupe and one in Puerto Rico.
 Niiiice.

 Problem is, a neglected sprained ankle in mid January led to an inflamed and unhappy Achilles by the beginning of February to a complete inability to run a few weeks later.
 I flew out with a somewhat different goal in mind…some quality sunny training / holiday time, with the faint hope of a miracle keeping me on the edge – after all i flew to Guam with a stress fracture last year and it was gone when I got there.